dcl-2019-01/curriculum/docs/manip-basics.md

 This code is a little frustrating to write because we have to give each intermediate data frame a name, even though we don't care about it.
 Naming things is hard, so this slows down our analysis.

-There's another way to tackle the same problem with the pipe, `%>%`:
+It's better to tackle the same problem with the pipe, `%>%`:

 ``` r
 delays <-